Emanuel-Ordonez/Book_Loaning_App/README.md

-# mannys_app
+# Book_Loaning_App

 A new Flutter project.
+With the purpose of tracking book records.

 ## Getting Started